Mitictonylor/Quizza/README.md

 **Markup/Styling**: HTML5/CSS3

 The app has 3 board game types with each allowing a maximum of 4 players.
-The boardgames are turn based with each player having the ability to roll a dice, move position on the board and answer a question.
+The board games are turn based with each player having the ability to roll a dice, move position on the board and answer a question.
 The questions are sourced from a HTTP REST API.
 The app also boasts a Hall of Fame page, which stores a player's name with their high score.
 This data is stored locally, using MongoDb.
 The app was completed in a week.

 This was a group exercise, completed with two other devs.
 It was tasked to us by CodeClan, Glasgow where we studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.